 Not necessarily: In many cases the low cal diet can signal to the thyroid that you are in starvation mode thus preventing weight loss.
 A surer way to lose weight is by eating a meditteranean style diet minus any grains containing gluten and including low glycemic foods.
 Eating 3 meals and 2 snacks may show more results than calorie counting.
 Let me know how you do. ...Read more

 Weight Loss Low Cal: There is a pervasive myth that weight loss is all about calories.
 There are several factors that regulate weight including diet, exercise, sleep, circadian rhythm, stress, weight promoting medications, genetics, epigenetics, etc. Try to find an obesity medicine physician who can help you explore your struggles with weight loss as calories may not be part of your issue. ...Read more

 A calorie is the amount of heat energy needed to increase a mililiter of water 1 degree centigrade, the calorie we talk about in foods is really a kilocalorie, that is the amount of energy needed to increase a liter of water 1 degree centigrade...
 So if you eat a food that is 500 calories that food if burned completely has enough energy to heat a liter of ...Read more

 The menstrual cycle begins with the shedding of the uterine lining, resulting in bleeding from the vagina.
 A few weeks later, one ovary releases an egg and the uterine lining thickens in preparation for a potential pregnancy.
 Pregnancy can occur at this stage if sperm fertilizes the egg.
 If the egg is not fertilized, the egg will leave your body and ...Read more

 - Talk to a doctor online

 - Can diet pills affect your menstrual cycle?

 - Effects of low-calorie diets on periods

-- Can a cold affect your menstrual cycle?
+- Can low calorie diet change menstrual cycle?